quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-agenda.md

 <MarkdownExample title="Cell Width" file="AgendaCellWidth"/>

+## Scroll to Date

+Use `scrollToDate()` to bring a date from the currently rendered range into view.
+The method returns `false` when the date is invalid or outside that range; those requests are not retained.
+A valid request made from a parent's `onMounted()` while date columns are still registering is completed after the current render flush.

 ## Column Count

 The `column-count` property allows for a single day to be displayed multiple times.